 The University of Wyoming COJO Graduate Program is a scholarly program that turns bright students into knowledgeable, academically grounded, independent-thinking communicators.
 The degree provides a solid foundation for your next step whether it is to pursue a Ph.D., teach at a college, work for a non-profit organization, or enter private industry.

-Students who choose a thesis option will be required to take 27 credit hours plus four hours of thesis credits.
-Students who choose a project option, called a Plan B, will be required to take 33 credit hours plus three hours of Graduate Project credits.
+Students who choose the traditional research-oriented thesis option will be required to take 27 credit hours plus four hours of thesis credits.
+Students who choose a Plan B project will be required to take 30 credit hours plus three hours of Graduate Project credits (for a total of 33 credit hours).
 Full-time students will need to decide by the end of their second semester which type of project they will select.
 Nine credits a semester is considered full time.

 Four required courses in theory and methods insure a solid research base on which students build their individual research.
 Required classes are completed in the first year so that the second year is used to develop and complete the thesis or project.
 A typical schedule for a full-time student includes:

 Students can take up to 10 credits of 5000-level courses outside of their primary major.
 They can also take two 4000-level courses to count for their graduate degree, but it must be approved by the COJO graduate director before it can be taken.
 A maximum of two independent study (COJO 5890) courses, or one independent study and one internship (COJO 5990) can be taken to apply to a student’s program of study.